Jones Beach State Park: Restaurants and concessions

-ADA accessible amenities

-Jones Beach State Park offers numerous amenities, many of which meet the Americans with Disabilities Act accessibility standards.
-Examples of accessible amenities include:
+Restaurant, catering, and cafeteria/concession services have been redeveloped and re-opened.

+Gatsby's is a restaurant and catering event venue that opened in June of 2019 and has re-opened post covid.

+The Boardwalk Cafe restaurant opened in 2018, and has also re-opened post covid.

+They also have a boardwalk bar and cafeteria that have opened, and a small gelato stand.

 Parking fields

 Jones Beach's West End originally featured two parking fields known as West End 1, which was closed permanently in 1992 and replaced by the Theodore Roosevelt Nature Center after lying abandoned for nearly a decade, and West End 2, which lies at the westernmost area of the state park adjacent to the jetty on Jones' Inlet.
-West End 2 is currently a designated surfing area, which is open to stargazers and fisherman at night and bird watchers and other naturalists by day.
+As of 2021 the Theodore Roosevelt Nature Center has been closed and replaced by the new Energy & Nature center at West End 2.
+West End 2 is also currently a designated surfing area, which is open to stargazers and fishermen at night and bird watchers and other naturalists by day.
 The West End 2 beach was closed in April 2009 because of the state fiscal crisis.
 The West End 2 parking field along with the Field 1 are the two largest ocean front parking areas currently extant in the park.
 During the COVID-19 pandemic, a drive thru testing site was established in the West End 1 parking field, resulting in the area being closed to all recreational activity until further notice.

 Transportation

 Jones Beach is accessible by car, boat, bicycle, and in the summer season by bus.
 Most visitors arrive by car via the Meadowbrook State Parkway or the Wantagh State Parkway; the recreation area is also accessible via the Ocean Parkway.
-A significant portion of visitors take the Long Island Rail Road (LIRR) to Freeport and then a bus to Jones Beach.
+A significant portion of visitors take the Long Island Rail Road (LIRR) to Freeport and then the Nassau Inter-County Express's (NICE) n88X bus to Jones Beach.

-Boaters often anchor on the bay side of Jones Beach (i.e., Zachs Bay), especially at night during a show such as the fireworks show on July 4.